WELLS RAMBLING CLUB - CONSTITUTION

 Committee shall comprise the Officers, together with not less

-than five other members.
+than four other members.
 At least one of the Committee shall

 also be a member of the Ramblers’ Association.